poulson/Clique/doc/source/symbolic/analysis.rst

 symbolic factorization, it also computes and stores other data which is useful for numerical factorization and solves.

-.. cpp:function:: void SymmetricAnalysis( const DistSymmElimTree& eTree, DistSymmInfo& info, bool storeFactRecvInd=true )
+.. cpp:function:: void SymmetricAnalysis( const DistSymmElimTree& eTree, DistSymmInfo& info, bool storeFactRecvInds=true )

 .. note::
    Most users will not need to directly call this routine, as it is